QG from SymQRG: AdS$_3$/CFT$_2$ Correspondence as Topological Symmetry-Preserving Quantum RG Flow: From Wilson-Kadanoff RG to SymQRG

 \section{From Wilson-Kadanoff RG to SymQRG}

 The AdS/CFT correspondence has been famously argued to be related to RG flows from its very inception \cite{Maldacena:1997re, Gubser:1998bc, Witten:1998qj, Susskind:1998dq}.
 However, there are notable differences between holographic RG flows and the conventional Wilson-Kadanoff RG flow.
 In this section, we begin by briefly reviewing the Wilson-Kadanoff RG flow and then demonstrate the need to upgrade it to ``Quantum RG''\cite{Lee:2013dln, Lee:2016uqc}.
-We further extend this framework to SymQRG, where the dynamical bulk generated by the RG procedure is the SymTFT, preserving the topological symmetries.
+We further extend this framework to SymQRG, where the RG step is completed by a fixed symmetry-theory kernel: the SymTFT slab projects the boundary data back onto the no-flux sector associated with the preserved topological defect lines.
 The comparison between these concepts is summarized in Fig.~\ref{rgcomparison}.